npretor/npretor_udacity_coop/Report_.md

 From Lowe et al.(2017): <i>"in which each agent trains a DDPG algorithm such that the actor with policy weights observes the local observations, while the critic is allowed to access the observations, actions, and the target policies of all agents in the training time.
 Then the critic of each agent concatenates all state-actions together as the input, and using the local reward obtains the corresponding Q-value.
 Either of the critics are trained by minimizing a DQN-like loss function." (shown below) </i>
 ![Action value function for MADDPG](./media/maddpg_action_value_function.png)

-Based on this I plan to modify the DDPG into a MADDPG using the following method.

 ## Observation space
  - 24 vectors (not sure why Udacity say 8, maybe each vector has three directional components? )